carimatics/amon2-docker/README.md

 ## What to do after that

-Rewrite the application as you wish.
+Rewrite files for the application as you wish.